-Test Theme Outcome Readiness Criteria Assessment Criteria/Measures/Evidence RAG Status 3.
-Legacy & People consulted and the impacts of the continued increase in migration volumes are understood/prepared for (including any impacts on network and infrastructure such as face to face capacity in Job Centres). testing.
-Local communications have been issued and we have continued engagement with Bolton, Medway, Truro & Falmouth, Harrow and Northumberland Local Authorities and will continue to work with impacted delivery units and partners, in particular HMRC, in preparation for the scaling of Tax Credit migrations in 2023.
+OFFICIAL-SENSITIVE UCPB201222 - BTL01 Test Theme Outcome Readiness Criteria Assessment Criteria/Measures/Evidence RAG Status to UC at scale through to completion will have on UC Service Delivery, Legacy Service Lines and Delivery Partners.
+Service Lines and understand the impacts our anticipated scaling will have on them and their people. continued increase in migration volumes are understood/prepared for (including any impacts on network and infrastructure such as face to face capacity in Job Centres). continued engagement with Bolton, Medway, Truro & Falmouth, Harrow and Northumberland Local Authorities and will continue to work with impacted delivery units and partners, in particular HMRC, in preparation for the scaling of Tax Credit migrations in 2023.
 Capacity exists within the existing UC network to support delivery to expected volumes of claimants up to the end of May 2023.
+From February 2023 we plan to expand postcode coverage within Northumberland and Cornwall with planning continuing to identify rollout plans to further locations in preparation to start scaling in April 2023.
 Capacity beyond that is subject to further demand planning and agreement at Capacity Board.
-Remediation is underway with workshops being held this month (November 2022) to plan capacity needed against expected service design in order to agree the capacity model through governance by January 2023.
-Agreement to the operating model design for move to UC service delivery is required by November 2022 to inform implementation plans, capacity plans and service design.
-Analysis is in progress of areas of legacy service lines and partners that may be impacted by the volume of claims from moves to UC. • Appropriate communications are developed and ready to be employed to support the expansion of testing with increased claimant volumes.
-Amber/ Green Communications products are developed to support any increase in volumes in existing sites. • Leadership products and support are in place to support the increase in claimant volumes.
-No Update to report • The early guidance and Universal Learning developed during the Discovery Phase are ready as we begin to increase No Update to report
+Remediation is underway with workshops being held to plan capacity needed against expected service design in order to agree the capacity model through governance by January 2023.
+Key Move to UC Operating Model options were discussed at PDE 07/12 and will inform implementation plans, capacity plans and service design.
+Analysis is in progress of areas of legacy service lines and partners that may be impacted by the volume of claims from moves to UC.
+Appropriate communications are developed and ready to be employed to support the expansion of testing with increased claimant volumes.
+Amber/ Green Communications products are developed to support any increase in volumes in existing sites.
+Leadership products and support are in place to support the increase in claimant volumes.
+No Update to report The early guidance and Universal Learning developed during the Discovery Phase are No Update to report